Maxwell Frost projected to become first Democratic member of Gen Z elected to Congress

 He told The New York Times earlier this year that his generation has "a natural sense of seeing the world through the eyes of the most vulnerable" because of the circumstances under which they grew up.

-One of the core messages of his campaign was love, he told CBS News after he won the Florida primary – and that's something he wants to take with him to Washington.
+One of the core messages of his campaign was love, he told CBS News after he won his Florida primary — and that's something he wants to take with him to Washington.

 "We talk about love a lot on this campaign — the fact that if you love somebody, you want them to have health care, you want to live in a community free of gun violence, you want them to have a clean environment and all the things they need to live their lives with their families," he told CBS News.
 "I'm excited to go to D.C. and fight with him and the Democrats for even more and fight for the world that we deserve and the world that we want."

-Unlike Frost, Leavitt's platform has heavily focused on increased police funding and immigration laws, and she has opposed "red flag" gun laws and anti-abortion policies.
+Unlike Frost, Leavitt's platform has heavily focused on increased police funding and immigration laws.
+She has opposed "red flag" gun laws and supports state restrictions on abortion rights.

 for more features.